tBuLi/symfit/docs/quickstart.rst

 Quick Start
 ===========

-If you simply wan't the most important parts about symfit, this is the right place.
+If you simply want the most important parts about symfit, you came to the right place.

 Single Variable Problem
 -----------------------